PESTILLILAB/PESTILLILAB.github.io/content/home/infobox_team.md

 ---
-title: TEAM
+title: PEOPLE
-description : Team description is here. suada magna mollis euismod. image : img/group.svg url : '/team' tags : ['infobox']
+description : It takes the world to understand the brain. image : img/group.svg url : '/team' tags : ['infobox']